 Drive Down the Historic Route 66

-There’s no better way to spend a week off than by taking a great American road trip.
+There’s no better way to spend a one week vacation than by taking a great American road trip.
 Yes, you can actually get your kicks on Route 66 with just one week of vacation!
 This route passes through parts of Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California, making for a wide variety of terrains, climates, scenery, and landmarks.

 Dress Up for Dia de los Muertos